Family Code Section 721 | The Starting Point for All Interspousal Fiduciary

 which either might if unmarried.

-Probate Code, in transactions between themselves, a husband and wife are
+of the Probate Code, in transactions between themselves, a husband and

-subject to the general rules governing fiduciary relationships which control
+wife are subject to the general rules governing fiduciary relationships

-the actions of persons occupying confidential relations with each other.
+which control the actions of persons occupying confidential relations

-This confidential relationship imposes a duty of the highest good faith
+with each other.
+This confidential relationship imposes a duty of the